 Roll back to the previous version of the driver

-If you just updated your Realtek audio driver and then started having problems, it’s likely that the new driver doesn’t work with your system.
+If you just updated your Realtek audio driver and then started having problems, it is likely the new driver doesn’t work with your system.
 In such a case, you can roll back to the previous version of the driver.
 To do this, follow these steps:

 - Open the “Device Manager.”

-- Scroll down and expand the “Sound, video and game controllers” section to access list.
+- Expand the “Sound, video, and game controllers” section to access the list.

-- Go to the “Driver” section and click on the “Roll Back Driver” button to bring back the previous driver version.
+- Go to the “Driver” section and click the “Roll Back Driver” button to return the previous driver version.

 - Follow the instructions to complete the process.